exporl/apex/documentation/examples/index.md

 concept, and 3) the implementation in XML.

 It is advised to run the experiment before reading the details.
-The experiment files are stored in the Apex3 directory under in the Apex3 folder, together with sound files and figures of the respective experiments.
+The experiment files are stored in the APEX 4 directory under in the APEX 4 folder, together with sound files and figures of the respective experiments.
 Note again: if the experiment file has the extension “.apx” it remains an XML file that can be edited with OxygenXML.
 The results